leo0250981-Lion/DUAD/GitHub Project and Excercises/student_system/README.md

-# 🎓 Student Management System
+# Student Management System

-## 📌 General Description
+## Overview
-The **Student Management System** is a command-line interface (CLI) application developed in **Python**.
-Its purpose is to manage student academic information, including student registration, grade management, average calculations, and performance evaluation.
+The Student Management System is a command-line interface (CLI) application developed in Python.
+It allows users to manage student academic records, including grades, sections, averages, and performance evaluation.

-This project was designed following **modular programming principles**, **proper scope management**, and **separation of concerns**, ensuring clean, readable, and maintainable code.
+The project follows modular programming principles and proper separation of concerns to ensure clean, readable, and maintainable code.

 ---

-## ✨ Features
+## Features
-- ➕ Register new students
+- Add new students
-- ✅ Validate student names, sections, and grades
+- Validate student name, section, and grades
-- 📋 Display all registered students
+- Display all registered students
-- 🏆 Display the Top 3 students based on average score
+- Show the Top 3 students by average score
-- 📊 Calculate the global average score
+- Calculate the global average score
-- ❌ Identify failing students (below the passing grade)
+- Display failing students (below passing grade)
-- 💾 Export student data to a CSV file
+- Export student data to a CSV file
-- 📂 Import student data from a CSV file
+- Import student data from a CSV file
-- 🗑 Safely delete students with confirmation
+- Delete students safely with confirmation

 ---

-## 🗂️ Project Structure
+## Project Structure
 student_system/
 │
 ├── main.py # Program entry point and application flow